 President & CEO

-Bush started his career at NASA as one of the chief engineers designing the next generation space transportation.
-Bush managed the International Space Station Commercial Development program.
-He co-found and served as the Chairman of the International Space Station Multilateral Commercialization Group comprised of the five partner space agencies (Canada, Europe, Japan, Russia and the United States) and 16 countries.
+Dr. Bush started his career at NASA as one of the chief engineers designing the next generation space transportation.
+He managed the International Space Station Commercial Development program.
+He also co-founded and served as the Chairman of the International Space Station Multilateral Commercialization Group comprised of the five partner space agencies (Canada, Europe, Japan, Russia, and the United States) and 16 countries.

-Bush is a member of the Cosmos Club, President of Sea Space Symposium, and Founder and a Board Member of Space Generation Advisory Council.
+Dr. Bush is a member of the Cosmos Club, President of Sea Space Symposium, and Founder and an Advisory Board Member of Space Generation Advisory Council.
 He has previously held positions including Board Member of International Space University, Chair of Education for World Space Congress, and Vice President of Education for American Astronautical Society.

 Dr. Bush holds a bachelor’s degree in aerospace engineering from the Pennsylvania State University, a master’s degree in mechanical engineering from Old Dominion University, and a Ph.D. in technology policy and management from the Pennsylvania State University, along with a SSP from International Space University.